geekusa/nlp-text-analytics/README.md

 it to the directory _bin/nltk_data/tokenizers/punkt_ and _bin/nltk_data/tokenizers/punkt/PY3_

 ### Release Notes
-Added language support for cleantext command (more than just English now, but note that the sentiment command still only supports English).
+Added language support for cleantext command (more than just English now (thank you Paul-Alexandre Fourrière!), but note that the sentiment command still only supports English).
 Minor UI updates for 9.0 compatibility.